derb12/pybaselines/README.rst

 -----------

 To use the various functions in pybaselines, simply input the measured data and any required parameters.
-All baseline functions in pybaselines will output two items: a numpy array of the calculated baseline and a dictionary of parameters that can be helpful for reusing the functions.
+All baseline correction functions in pybaselines will output two items: a numpy array of the calculated baseline and a dictionary of potentially useful parameters.

 For more details on each baseline algorithm, refer to the `algorithms section`_ of pybaselines's documentation.